saickersj123/BranchesSPK/README.md

 ## Acknowledgments

 - Thanks to all contributors who have helped shape this project
-- Special thanks to the member of the Branches, Developer Club of AI Dept. SCNU
+- Special thanks to the members of the Branches, Developer Club of AI Dept. SCNU